bg-write/koopa-vgm/content/case-study.md

 **Q: Which tracks should make the final playlist?**

-**A:** The data identified 17 "superstar tracks" with 50M+ combined reach that should anchor any VGM playlist.
-Here are the top 7 performers:
+**A:** Using our Tableau analysis, we defined "superstar tracks" as those with a Streaming Ranking ≥64 (combining Spotify popularity and YouTube views).
+The data identified 14 tracks meeting this threshold that should anchor any VGM playlist.
+Here are the top 7 performers by Streaming Ranking:
-1. Cyberpunk 2077 - "I Really Want to Stay at Your House" (78 popularity, 62M views)
+1. Cyberpunk 2077 - "I Really Want to Stay at Your House" (Ranking: 100, 78 popularity, 62M views)
-2. Halo - "Halo Theme" (54 popularity, 52M views)
+2. Minecraft - "Sweden" (Ranking: 91, 70 popularity, 26M views)
-3. Minecraft - "Sweden" (70 popularity, 26M views)
+3. The Last of Us - "The Last of Us" (Ranking: 82, 63 popularity, 4.7M views)
-4. God of War - "God of War Theme" (54 popularity, 21M views)
+4. Halo: Combat Evolved - "Halo" (Ranking: 80, 54 popularity, 52M views)
-5. Tetris - "Tetris Theme" (46 popularity, 19M views)
+5. Super Mario Bros. - "Ground Theme" (Ranking: 75, 51 popularity, 16M views)
-6. Doom - "At Doom's Gate" (61 popularity, 12M views)
+6. Doom (2016) - "At Doom's Gate" (Ranking: 73, 61 popularity, 12M views)
-7. ULTRAKILL - "Tenebre Rosso Sangue" (60 popularity, 10M views)
+7. ULTRAKILL - "Tenebre Rosso Sangue" (Ranking: 72, 60 popularity, 10M views)

-*Note: An additional 10 tracks also meet the 50M+ combined reach threshold, demonstrating the depth of quality VGM content available.*
+*Note: An additional 7 tracks also meet the Streaming Ranking ≥64 threshold, demonstrating the depth of quality VGM content available.*

 **Q: How does this solve the streaming company's problem?**